-On 23 Oct legendary analyst Ming-Chi Kuo said that a new mini is in the works, but it turns out it wasn't quite ready for the special press event on 30 Oct 2018, in which new iPad Pro models were launched along with a redesigned Apple Pencil, a new Mac mini and a 13.3in MacBook Air.
+On 23 October 2018 legendary Apple analyst Ming-Chi Kuo said that a new mini is in the works, but it turns out it wasn't quite ready for the special press event on 30 October 2018, in which new iPad Pro models were launched along with a redesigned Apple Pencil, a new Mac mini and a 13.3in MacBook Air.

-Apple has kept the iPad mini 4 on sale - for now.
-Which means there is renewed hope that it hasn't given up on its smaller iPad just yet.
+Apple has kept the iPad mini 4 on sale, which gives us hope that it hasn't given up on its smaller iPad just yet.
 Hopefully one may arrive soon, perhaps in the Spring of 2019.

-KGI Securities analyst Ming-Chi Kuo thinks that the days of the iPad mini are numbered.
+Then, back in March 2018, Apple analyst Ming-Chi Kuo also thought that the days of the iPad mini were numbered.
 He said in a note to investors back in March 2018 that the iPad mini has been a flop because it has been replaced by large-screen smartphones.
 With a 6.5in iPhone available to compete with 7.9in iPad this may have some logic to it.

-In a note to investors Kuo said that he has seen: "Strong demand for low-price 9.7-inch iPad in 2017. iPad shipments hit 43.8 million units in 2017, well above the 35 million units forecast by the market at the beginning of the year.
+In the note to investors Kuo said that he has seen: "Strong demand for low-price 9.7-inch iPad in 2017. iPad shipments hit 43.8 million units in 2017, well above the 35 million units forecast by the market at the beginning of the year.
 The primary driver was the low-price 9.7-inch model, whose selling points are competitive pricing and a significantly larger panel than those of six- to seven-inch smartphones (iPad mini was a flop because it was replaced by large-screen smartphones).
 In a bid to strengthen its selling points and to differentiate it more from low-price Android tablets, the new low-price 9.7-inch iPad (starting mass production in 2Q18) will likely support Apple Pencil."
 (This was before the 9.7in iPad launched that did just that).

-One reason we think Apple should make a new iPad mini is that people looking to buy tablets aren't necessarily going to have their requirements fullfilled by a phone - the tablet might be for a child to watch YouTube on, or play games, or it might be a laptop replacement, in which case the smaller sized iPad mini may well appeal more than a larger model.
+One reason we think Apple should make a new iPad mini is that people looking to buy small tablets aren't necessarily going to have their requirements fullfilled by a phone - the tablet might be for a child to watch YouTube on, or play games on, in which case the smaller sized iPad mini may well appeal more than a larger model.